Simplicial Flat Norm with Scale: Introduction

 \section{Introduction}

 are standard objects studied in geometric measure theory, and are named so by analogy with electrical currents that have a kind of magnitude and direction at every point.
 Intuitively, one could think of currents as generalized surfaces with orientations and multiplicities.
 The mathematical machinery of currents has been used to tackle many fundamental questions in geometric analysis, such as the ones related to area minimizing surfaces, isoperimetric problems, and soap-bubble conjectures \cite{Morgan2008}.

-We restrict our attention to currents with integer multiplicities.
+To formally define $d$-currents in $\R^n$, we first let $\mathcal{D}^d$ be the set of $C^\infty$ differentiable $d$-forms with compact support.
+Then the set of $d$-currents is given by the dual space of $\mathcal{D}^d$ (denoted $\mathcal{D}_d$) with the weak topology.
+We denote by $\mathcal{R}_m$ the set of rectifiable currents, which contains all currents that represent oriented rectifiable sets (i.e., sets which are almost everywhere the countable union of images of Lipschitz maps from $\R^m$ to $\R^n$) with integer multiplicities and finite total mass (with multiplicities).